 - Check Credit Karma credit score

 The ability to check one’s Credit Karma business credit score is the most popular function of the program.
-Users are able to get a deeper understanding of credit scores, the factors that go into determining credit, and the steps they can take to improve their own ratings via credit review.
+Users can get a deeper understanding of credit scores, the factors that go into determining credit, and the steps they can take to improve their ratings via credit review.

 - Karma Drive

 Credit Karma’s mobile app provides a spin-the-wheel approach to tax deductions.
 With the app’s drive function, you can keep tabs on your safe driving score and eventually get access to more affordable auto insurance premiums.
-In order to get the best rates on auto insurance from a reputable national company, it helps to have a solid driving record.
+To get the best rates on auto insurance from a reputable national company, it helps to have a solid driving record.